Allogene Therapeutics Inc. (ALLO) Shares Down Despite Recent Market Volatility

 Robert W. Baird gave a rating of “Outperform” to ALLO, setting the target price at $12 in the report published on January 06th of the current year.

-During the last 5 trading sessions, ALLO fell by -8.30%, which changed the moving average for the period of 200-days by -62.12% in comparison to the 20-day moving average, which settled at $5.15.
-In addition, Allogene Therapeutics Inc. saw -27.98% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, ALLO rose by +6.84%, which changed the moving average for the period of 200-days by -58.56% in comparison to the 20-day moving average, which settled at $4.96.
+In addition, Allogene Therapeutics Inc. saw -23.05% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading